silverbulletmd/silverbullet/plug-api/README.md

 This folder contains two things:

 * Wrappers for `syscall`s to be used by Plugs
-* Reusablee library code that plugs may find useful
+* Reusable library code that plugs may find useful